Design and Scheduling of an AI-based Queueing System: Lower bound on queueing cost

 \section{Lower bound on queueing cost}

 Our analysis relies on a diffusion limit for \emph{predicted classes} of the model.
 Scheduling is based on predicted classes, but service times are determined by the true classes.
 We characterize how misclassifications incur externalities on other jobs, and derive the optimal queueing cost in Theorem~\ref{theorem: HT lower bound} to come.
-Compared to classical results in queueing that assume job classes are known~\cite[Proposition 6]{VanMieghem95}, our analysis requires handling the unobservable queue lengths of true classes as mentioned earlier; see the discussion in Section~\ref{subsection: proof overview for HT lower bound}.

-When the job classifier is ``perfect'', we have $Q^n = I$ where $Q^n$ is the confusion matrix defined in the previous section.
-In this case, our setting reduces to the classical setting where true classes are known, and our proofs to come give the counterpart results in~\citet{VanMieghem95} and~\citet{MandelbaumSt04}.
-Even in this classical setting, our analysis identifies missing assumptions (e.g., the zero limits in Assumption~\ref{assumption: heavy traffic}) and provides proofs of missing arguments in~\citet{VanMieghem95, MandelbaumSt04}.
+We begin by establishing the diffusion limits of the predicted-class arrival and service processes.
+In the presence of misclassifications, our setting requires a new method for handling diffusion scaling from the classical settings~\citep{VanMieghem95, MandelbaumSt04} that assume known job classes.